jjtroiano0272/Strands/README.md

 - Remember that what the 'home' route is, is actually called 'feed'!

 **_NOTES FROM MONICA_**
-1st page
+===PAGE 1:
-user profile/data:
+[ ] User profile/data:
-name
+[ ] Name
-phone number
+[ ] Phone number
-email (email update from particular salon) is the client seasonal (boolean)
+[ ] Email (email update from particular salon)
-[some salons have client's card on file to charge for no show] (salon information)
+[ ] [Some salons have client's card on file to charge for no show] [ ] (Salon information)

-2nd page
+[o] is the client seasonal (boolean)

+PAGE 2:
 comments

-3rd page
+PAGE 3:

-formulas (e.g. seaonsal flicnets up north can use Redken salon) if they have a formula from RedKen, you can't exactly translate it into an Aveda salon s.t. if they go back and forth, they have _both_ formulas
+- FORMULAS (e.g. seaonsal clients up north can use Redken salon)
+- If they have a formula from RedKen, you can't exactly translate it into an Aveda salon s.t. if they go back and forth, they have _both_ formulas

-Use case:
+PROFILE: [username] show before and after pictures (possibly in carousel)

+SEARCH PAGE: with map with geolocation showing clients location by salon

+- Search bar on the nav header

+- What kind of products a client likes to use
+- 'Has very frizzy hair, needs something anti-frizz and hydrating'
+- Ability to submit multiple photos of a client

+USE CASE:
 Stylist at given salon has client enter--check if client exists in DB, else create profile for client, then that client's profile should be visible by everyone with access to the app
 AUTH: only stylist with valid non-expired license number are permitted access

-PROFILE: [username] show before and after pictures (possibly in carousel)

-search page: with map with geolocation showing clients location by salon

-Search bar on the nav header

-What kind of products a client likes to use
-'has very frizzy hair, needs something anti-frizz and hydrating'

-Ability to submit multiple photos of a client

-EX:
+COMMENTS ON CLIENT EXAMPLE:

-*Their gray is really resistant
+- Their gray is really resistant
-*Lifts warm
+- Lifts warm
-Prefers cool tones
+- Prefers cool tones
-PReferer neutrals, warms
+- PReferer neutrals, warms
-Wants natural results
+- Wants natural results
-Wants obvious dimension
+- Wants obvious dimension
-Wants chunky highlights
+- Wants chunky highlights